-The Department of History welcomes the Historyapolis Project, beginning in the fall of 2013.
-Historyapolis is the brainchild of Dr. Kirsten Delegard, departmental Scholar-in-Residence.
-This new history of Minneapolis seeks to make the city’s complicated past relevant to our own times.
+In 2013, the Department of History welcomed the Historyapolis Project, the innovative public-facing history of Minneapolis directed by Dr. Kirsten Delegard, then departmental Scholar-in-Residence.
+This history of Minneapolis seeks to make the city’s complicated past relevant to our own times.